josefpavlik/enverproxy/Readme.md

 ### EVB300

 Configure your EVB300 to use WiFi in STA mode or AP+STA mode under `WiFi Setting`.
 STA Mode WiFi needs to be able to connect your enverproxy host.
 Under `Trans Setting` select `SocketA Connect Setting` to `TCP-Client`.
-Enter your the host IP or DNS name of your host running enverproxy.
-Port needs to matcht with your enverprox settings - port 10013 is successfully tested.
+Enter the host IP or DNS name of your host running enverproxy.
+Port needs to match with your enverprox settings - port 10013 is successfully tested.
 Do not connect an ethernet cable, that will stop the device from sending out data as configured in `Trans Settings`!

 ## Nasty details